 Cape Coast and Elimina Castle, Cape Coast-General Slave Castle tours

-The Castles on the coast – the slave castles located in Elimina and Cape Coast really do offer a first hand experience of what the slave trade was like from all sides involved.
+The Castles on the coast – the slave castles located in Elimina and Cape Coast really do offer a first-hand experience of what the slave trade was like from all sides involved.
 Its a tour you have to take to really get an understanding of this deep history

 Boti Falls and Umbrella Rock, Koforidua

-Located in Koforidua this is a natural water fall that a nice oasis amongst the lush forest.
+Located in Koforidua this is a natural waterfall that a nice oasis amongst the lush forest.
 The Umbrella Rock is about thirty minutes walk in the forest from Boti falls.
 We advise long boots as there are the occasional snakes, but take the path to umbrella rock going past some cultural villages

-Sanbox Beach Club
+Sandbox Beach Club

 “Ha Chale”…Sandbox Beach club is a great one for all beach-lovers.
-Located at South Labadi Estates, it has a state-of-the-art beach resort that gives visitors so much fun, a romantic getaway and a breath-taking views of the Atlantic Ocean.
+Located at South Labadi Estates, it has a state-of-the-art beach resort that gives visitors so much fun, a romantic getaway and breath-taking views of the Atlantic Ocean.

 The serene lake and waters of Lake Bosomtwe are great for fishing or just lounging in.
 This is apparently the only natural lake in Ghana and it is impressive to just get to.
-The lake occupies an area of 19 square miles and the water is sourced from number of small streams that tumble down the steep sides of the crater.
-Its a great place to go and relax and chill.
+The lake occupies an area of 19 square miles and the water is sourced from a number of small streams that tumble down the steep sides of the crater.
+It’s a great place to go and relax and chill.

 Akosumbo Dam, Lake Volta, and the Admoi Bridge

-Lake Volta is a man made lake and could be a wonder of mans engineering as out of this man-made lake lays Akosombo Dam which provides hydro electric power for Ghana.
+Lake Volta is a man-made lake and could be a wonder of man’s engineering as out of this man-made lake lays Akosombo Dam which provides hydroelectric power for Ghana.
 So Ghana was eco friendly before people even thought of the term.
-You can Marvel at the size of the dam and the abundance of fresh Tilapia fish that are swimming which clearly out number the fishermen trying frantically to catch them.
-The other must see place once you are in Lake Volta is the Adomi Suspension bridge which crosses Lake Volta
+You can Marvel at the size of the dam and the abundance of fresh Tilapia fish that are swimming which clearly outnumber the fishermen trying frantically to catch them.
+The other must-see place once you are in Lake Volta is the Adomi Suspension bridge which crosses Lake Volta

 Chalewote Street Festival – Every August

-The Chale Wote Street Art Festival is an alternative platform that brings art, music, dance and performance in Accra’s James Town district in August.
+The Chale Wote Street Art Festival is an alternative platform that brings art, music, dance and performance to Accra’s James Town district in August.
 The 2021 event dates will be updated as soon as we have them.